 The biggest artistic benefit from my 12 years of subway playing has been the development of my sound, which I believe has acquired a maturity and patina that was missing from my earlier music.
-I wanted to document this in the folk-influenced music of the my solo album’s first half.
+I wanted to document this in the folk-influenced music of my album, Bound to Go Away.
 The video below is an example of this.
-The other half of the album will use a wider sonic palette that incorporates extended techniques and elements from the many different genres I’ve been involved in throughout my life.
+The other new album, Rough Spaces, will use a wider sonic palette that incorporates extended techniques and elements from the many different genres I’ve been involved in throughout my life.
 These more experimental pieces are like musical dramas, with dialogues and arguments that take place as these stylistic elements interact.
 Listen to the playlist (A, B and C) for examples of this, recorded at a live performance in 2019.
 Click the diamond symbols to hear the full performance on BandCamp.

 with Matt Crane, Drums